AgoRapide/AgoRapide/README.md

 You may use a traditional database and still leverage all of the API functionality of AgoRapide).

-AgoRapide's data storage uses the Entity-Attribute-Value (EAV) table concept, meaning everything is stored as a single table.
+AgoRapide's default data storage uses the Entity-Attribute-Value (EAV) table concept, meaning everything is stored as a single table.
 It still supports relations and some relational integrity through the database layer though, but there are of course obvious tradeoffs to consider.

 ## Populating object properties is a repetition:
 AgoRapide populates object properties through a general Property collection eliminating the need for specific setters and getters for each and every property.